noahehall/theBookOfNoah/0current/architectural thinking/microservice_patterns.md

 #### sidecar pattern

-- promote separation of concerns; all about removing repetitive code from multiple microservices into a single embedded that can be utilized by each
+- promote separation of concerns; all about removing repetitive code from multiple microservices into a single embed that can be utilized by any service
-- offload services (e.g. operational/security functions) into distinct components that can be deployed alongside dependent services as runtime dependencies
+- offload services (e.g. operational/security functions) into distinct components that can be deployed alongside dependent services as runtime dependencies (inversion of control)
 - e.g. monitoring, logging, & security etc all lend themselves to this pattern, and can either be deployed as an embedded module (e.g. logging) or as a distinct microservice itself (e.g. oauth)
-- this pattern shouldnt create more microservices, but instead create child processes to existing microservices
+- this pattern generally shouldnt create more microservices, but instead create child processes to existing microservices

 ### integration patterns